skihyy/GT-Spring-2017-CS6440/README.md

 - Potential improvement of project Near Care:
   - The search result needs to be more specific based on an updated relational-map sheet the clients given.
-    - Add age, gender as filters
+    - Add age, gender and acute or chronic as filters
     - Prioritize suggested medical provider (based on the order of columns in the mapping sheet)
     - Show the result that only fits the operational time (Hopefully we can get this information directly from the map API that previously team used)